Plan II Honors Program | College of Liberal Arts

 About the Worthington Essay Contest

 In 2002, Plan II alumnus Roger Worthington (’80) provided funding for an annual essay prize in Plan II.
 Originally a single prize, Plan II now awards 3 prizes each year, including a first-year student prize.
-The essay topics have ranged from hypothetical scenarios to real-world events and always challenge students to form an argument on one side of a legal, medical, or ethical debate and present it convincingly.
+The essay topics have ranged from hypothetical scenarios to real-world events and always challenge students to form an argument on one side of a legal, scientific, medical, or ethical debate and present it convincingly.
 All current Plan II students are eligible to enter, and Plan II faculty members select the winning essays from among the submissions.

 Grand Prize: $5000